1.Scotiabank Passport Visa Infinite Card

 KOHO

-- 1.5%Cash back on groceries, food & drinks, and transportation
+- 1.5%Cash back on groceries, dining, and transportation

 - 0.25%Cash back on all other purchases

-Earn 1.5% cash back on groceries, food & drinks, and transportation.
+Earn 1.5% cash back on groceries, dining, and transportation, plus 0.25% on all other purchases.

 Pros: